binsync/binsync.net/_docs/getting_started/index.md

 - Structs
 - Comments

 Note: all types support user-created types like structs.
-In short, with BinSync you can track, manage, and sync changed you make in your decompiler with any decompiler supporte by BinSync.
+In short, with BinSync you can track, manage, and sync changes you make in your decompiler with any decompiler supported by BinSync.

 For syncronous help, or a more vocal discussion, join our discord:
 [![Discord](https://img.shields.io/discord/900841083532087347?label=Discord&style=plastic)](https://discord.gg/wZSCeXnEvR)